 Timothy Simpson is a Partner with Technology Strategy Partners, where he leads our consumer products and white goods practices.
 He has collaborated with more than 30 companies, including B/E Aerospace, Black & Decker, Bosch, Carrier, Electrolux, Flowserve, GE, LG Electronics, Lutron, Philips Medical, United Technologies, and Whirlpool.
 He has engaged more than 750 practicing designers, engineers, product managers, project managers, and executives from more than 100 firms in past workshops.

 Dr. Simpson has taught mechanical and industrial engineering Penn State, Georgia Tech, and MIT.
 He is a recipient of awards for excellence in research and teaching from ASME, AIAA, ASEE, and the National Science Foundation.

-Alicia McNeill is a Consultant with Technology Strategy Partners, where she has worked closely with clients in medical devices, aerospace and defense, and oil and gas.
+Alicia McNeill is a Principal with Technology Strategy Partners, where she has worked closely with clients in medical devices, aerospace and defense, and oil and gas.
 Previously, Alicia was responsible for budgeting and corporate finance at Vertex Pharmaceuticals.
 Earlier in her career, Alicia worked in aerospace and defense in a variety of roles including program management, system engineering, and business development.

 Alicia holds a master’s degree in System Design and Management from MIT and a B.S. in Operations Research & Industrial Engineering from Cornell University.